 In addition, there is a very large number of physical conditions that must be maintained within narrow bounds in order for Life to continue to exist.
-Contrary to the generally-accepted scientific view that Life appeared and evolved on Earth entirely by accident, the numerous conditions that are needed for Life to exist and thrive on Earth cannot result from mere chance.
-These conditions must be preserved at all times, for otherwise there would develop greater and greater imbalances, which would result in the extinction of all Life on the planet.
+Contrary to the generally-accepted scientific view that Life appeared and evolved on Earth entirely by accident, the numerous conditions that are needed for Life to exist and thrive on the Earth cannot result, and furthermore, be maintained for a period of billions of years, by chance.
+These conditions must be preserved at all times, since otherwise there would develop greater and greater imbalances, which would result in the extinction of all Life on the planet.

 We humans have a very peculiar Jekyll-and-Hyde attitude towards both other creatures and other human beings that is unique in the entire realm of living creatures.
 There is no other species of organisms that seeks to eradicate other life forms, merely because they displease them, the way we do.
 Similarly, until recently, it was considered entirely justified for the members of one group of people to seek to eradicate the members of another group, an attitude that has been the cause of the many wars that have occurred during our species’ bloody history.
 These contrasting attitudes, and the diametrically opposed behaviours that accompany them, are due entirely to admiration and contempt, the first of which seeks to preserve at all costs the things, people, and organisms that are dear to us, while the second seeks to destroy the things, people, and organisms that offend us.

 The blunt truth that most of us fail to realize is that the more we seek to liberate ourselves from Nature and, more specifically, from the Conditions of Life, the lower and lower become our species’ prospects of survival in the long term.
 For only an adherence to these Conditions can ensure the long-term survival of any species.
-I suspect that, in the very long history of our planet, we are the first species that has been clever enough to liberate itself from these Conditions.
-However, if we continue on our present disastrous course, a course that is born of our extreme arrogance and selfishness, then it is highly probable that we will also be the last such species to inhabit the Earth.
+I suspect that, in the very long history of our planet, we are the first species whose members have been clever enough to liberate themselves from these Conditions.
+However, if we continue on our present disastrous course, a course that is born of our extreme arrogance, myopia, selfishness, and widespread indifference to the plight of most other living creatures, then it is highly probable that we will also be the last such species to inhabit the Earth.

 It is not at all true that the Creator does not exist, that It is impotent, or that It is indifferent to our plight, as so many myopic humans have mistakenly concluded from the spurious Problem of Evil.
 Rather, the truth is that, unlike us selfish human beings, God cares about all of Its many different living creations, but without favouring any one in particular; and so It has, in Its infinitely greater wisdom, created and maintained an extremely complex system that enables the greatest possible variety of living creatures to thrive on this one small planet – a truly miraculous feat that we poor, ignorant, vain, selfish, deluded, and finite human beings would never be able to achieve, no matter how long our species remains on the Earth.